-CHAPTER 4: / fledical Benefits Chart (what is covered and what you pay) 38 SECTION 1 Understanding your out-of-pocket costs for covered services 39 SECTION 2 Use the Medical Benefits Chart to find out what is covered and how much you will pay 40 SECTION 3 What services are not covered by the plan?
-Asking us to pay our share of a bill you have received for C overed medical services 87 SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services 88 SECTION 2 How to ask us to pay you back or to pay a bill you have received 90 SECTION 3 We will consider your request for payment and say yes or no 90 CHAPTER 6:) our rights and responsibilities 91 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan 92 SECTION 2 You have some responsibilities as a member of the plan 106 What to do if you have a problem or complaint (coverage d ecisions, appeals, complaints) 108 SECTION 1 Introduction 109 SECTION 2 Where to get more information and personalized assistance 109 SECTION 3 To deal with your problem, which process should you use?
-110 SECTION 4 A guide to the basics of coverage decisions and appeals 111 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision 113 SECTION 6 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon 121 SECTION 7 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 127 SECTION 8 Taking your appeal to Level 3 and beyond 133 SECTION 9 How to make a complaint about quality of care, waiting times, customer service, or other concerns 134 CHAPTER 8: E Ending your membership in the plan 138 SECTION 1 Introduction to ending your membership in our plan SECTION 2 When can you end your membership in our plan?
-How do you end your membership in our plan?
-141
+CHAPTER 4: N fledical Benefits Chart (what is covered and what you pay) 38 SECTION 1 Understanding your out-of-pocket costs for covered services 39 SECTION 2 Use the Medical Benefits Chart to find out what is covered and how much you will pay 40 SECTION 3 What services are not covered by the plan?
+Asking us to pay our share of a bill you have received for overed medical services 94 SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services SECTION 2 How to ask us to pay you back or to pay a bill you have received SECTION 3 We will consider your request for payment and say yes or no CHAPTER 6: Y our rights and responsibilities 98 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan 99 SECTION 2 What to do if you have a problem or complaint (coverage 407 ecisions, appeals, complaints) SECTION 1 Introduction SECTION 2 Where to get more information and personalized assistance SECTION 3 To deal with your problem, which process should you use?
+SECTION 4 A guide to the basics of coverage decisions and appeals 110 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision 113 SECTION 6 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon 120 SECTION 7 How to ask us to keep covering certain medical services if you think your coverage is ending too soon 127 SECTION 8 Taking your appeal to Level 3 and beyond 133 SECTION 9 How to make a complaint about quality of care, waiting times, customer service, or other concerns 134 CHAPTER 8: E Ending your membership in the plan 138 SECTION 1 Introduction to ending your membership in our plan SECTION 2 When can you end your membership in our plan?
+SECTION 3 How do you end your membership in our plan?

-SECTION 4 Until your membership ends, you must keep getting your medical services through our plan 142 SECTION 5 KelseyCare Advantage Silver must end your membership in the plan in certain situations 142 CHAPTER 9: L egal notices 144 SECTION 1 Notice about governing law 145 SECTION 2 Notice about non-discrimination 145 SECTION 3 Notice about Medicare Secondary Payer subrogation rights 145 CHAPTER 10: Definitions of important words 146
+SECTION 4 Until your membership ends, you must keep getting your medical items and services through our plan 142 SECTION 5 KelseyCare Advantage Honor must end your membership in the plan in certain situations 142 CHAPTER 9: L egal notices 144 SECTION 1 Notice about governing law 145 SECTION 2 Notice about nondiscrimination 145 SECTION 3 Notice about Medicare Secondary Payer subrogation rights 145 CHAPTER 10: Definitions of important words 146